skip to main content

 November Diversity Holidays

-November is National Native American Heritage Month, which celebrates the history and contributions of Native Americans.
+November is Native American Heritage Month, celebrating the history and contributions of Native Americans, and educating the broader public about their history and the challenges they have faced.

 NOVEMBER 1